White Professor Admits She Has Been Pretending to Be Black: 'You Should Absolutely Cancel Me'

 "I am not a culture vulture.
 I am a culture leech," George Washington University associate professor Jessica Krug wrote in a Medium post Thursday

-Jessica Krug, the white professor at George Washington University (GWU) who admitted to pretending to be Black throughout her adult life, has resigned from her position.
+Jessica Krug — a white professor at George Washington University who recently admitted to pretending to be Black throughout her adult life — will not be teaching classes this fall semester, according to the school.

 Krug could not be reached by PEOPLE for comment.

-In the Sept.
-3 post, Krug wrote that "every move" she's made in her adult life "has been rooted in the napalm toxic soil of lies."
+In Krug's Medium post, which was published on Thursday, she wrote that "every move" she's made in her adult life "has been rooted in the napalm toxic soil of lies."

 "To an escalating degree over my adult life, I have eschewed my lived experience as a white Jewish child in suburban Kansas City under various assumed identities within a Blackness that I had no right to claim: first North African Blackness, then US rooted Blackness, then Caribbean rooted Bronx Blackness," she wrote.

-"I am not a culture vulture," she wrote.
+"I am not a culture vulture," she said.
 "I am a culture leech."

 Calling herself a "coward" for continuing her charade for so long, Krug wrote, "You should absolutely cancel me, and I absolutely cancel myself."

-According to her bio on GWU's website, which has since been removed, Krug's area of expertise included Africa, Latin America, African American history, the early modern world and imperialism, and colonialism.
+According to her bio on GWU's website, Krug's area of expertise includes Africa, Latin America, African American history, the early modern world and imperialism and colonialism.